safiya2610/opi-dpu-nvidia-adapter/architecture_design.md

 - `controllers/opicluster_reconciler_test.go` – validates create/update/status propagation through a fake client.
 - `examples/demo_run.go` – demonstrates the translation logic with a sample DPUCluster.

-## 3. How to Show This to Your Mentor

 ### Commands to Run